aleph2c/learning_xslt_with_python/README.md

 ``<sch:ns>`` prefixes.
 You're not just writing code anymore; you're authoring a specification.

-If you're convinced.
-We can proceed with this step.
+If you're convinced, we can proceed with this step.
 But we're not approaching it without preparation.
 The challenges you're about to encounter -- such as silent failures, invisible context, and rules that may seem unclear -- can be managed effectively.
 We've addressed these issues before and developed guidelines to